ekondis/mixbench/README.md

 # mixbench
 The purpose of this benchmark tool is to evaluate performance bounds of GPUs on mixed operational intensity kernels.
 The executed kernel is customized on a range of different operational intensity values.
 Modern GPUs are able to hide memory latency by switching execution to threads able to perform compute operations.
 Using this tool one can assess the practical optimum balance in both types of operations for a GPU.
-CUDA, HIP and OpenCL implementations have been developed.
+CUDA, HIP, OpenCL and SYCL implementations have been developed.

 Kernel types
 --------------